 GENERATION X CHARACTERISTICS

 Some of the best Generation X traits are that these employees are independent, resourceful, nose-to-the grindstone workers.
 They respond well to freedom and responsibility in the workplace.
 Nonetheless, having grown up when many of their parents lost jobs due to recessionary downsizing, they don’t place much trust in companies to look out for their welfare.
 At the same time, they adapt well to change and like to learn new skills.
-Overall, Generation X wants to achieve balance between their work and home lives.
+Overall, to Generation X, work life balance is important.

 Gen X workers embody an appealing mix of past experience and productive output still ahead.
 What’s more, even if currently employed, they’re receptive to new opportunities.
 An estimated 76 percent use online resources, including social media tools, to look for jobs.
 Along the same lines, Gen Xers expect quick response after an initial job connection has been made.

 MANAGING GENERATION X EMPLOYEES